Robust Confidence Intervals for Meta-Regression with Interaction Effects: Introduction

-A simulation study by \textcite{viechtbauer2015} showed that the choice of heterogeneity estimator had a neglectable impact on performed test results.
-However, \textcite{viechtbauer2015} also showed that when heterogeneity is present, the choice of estimator for the covariance of the vector of model coefficients has a large impact on test results.
+A simulation study by \cite{viechtbauer2015} showed that the choice of heterogeneity estimator had a negligible impact on performed test results.
+However, \cite{viechtbauer2015} also showed that when heterogeneity is present, the choice of estimator for the covariance of the vector of model coefficients has a large impact on test results.
 More specifically, in a model with only one moderator large differences in Type 1 error rates and the power of $t$-type tests were determined.
-Amongst others, tests based on a heteroscedasticity consistent (\textbf{HC}) estimate of the covariance matrix introduced by \textcite{white1980} and a modified covariance matrix estimate (\textbf{KH}) introduced by \textcite{knapphartung2003} (and also \textcite{sidik2002}) were considered.
-The $\textbf{HC}$ estimate is an established approach in econometrics.
-Because of its structure, it is also known as sandwich estimator and is used for robust inference.
-The \textbf{KH} estimate is common in biomedical meta-analyses.
-In \citeauthor{viechtbauer2015}'s (\citeyear{viechtbauer2015}) simulation study, tests based on the \textbf{HC} estimator turned out to be too liberal.
-In contrast, the test based on the \textbf{KH} estimate performed the best among all considered tests.
-Since their results are limited to special settings, \textcite{viechtbauer2015} suggested additional future simulation studies that consider, e.g., non-normal random effects, multiple covariates with multicollinearity and coverage probability of coefficients' confidence intervals. \textcite{welzpauly2020} extended their research by comparing tests on the significance of the moderator based on six different versions of White's covariance matrix estimator and the Knapp-Hartung covariance matrix estimator for several random effect distributions.
-The six heteroscedasticity consistent covariance estimators are known as $\textbf{HC}_0, ..., \textbf{HC}_5$.
-In a simulation study they also found the $\textbf{KH}$ based tests to perform the best compared to the $\textbf{HC}$ estimators.
-Amongst the $\textbf{HC}$ estimators the $\textbf{HC}_3-\textbf{HC}_5$ based tests controlled the nominal significance level well and had power close to the $\textbf{KH}$ based tests for larger number of studies.
-The distribution of the random effect turned out to have almost no effect on the results \parencite{welzpauly2020}.
+Amongst others, tests based on a heteroscedasticity consistent ($\bf{HC}$) estimate of the covariance matrix introduced by \cite{white1980} and a modified covariance matrix estimate ($\bf{HKSJ}$) introduced by \cite{knapp2003improved} (and also \cite{sidik2005simple}) were considered.
+The $\bf{HC}$ estimate is an established approach in econometrics, but not commonly applied in meta-analysis, in particular when used in medical research.
+Because of its structure, it is also known as a sandwich estimator and is used for robust inference.
+The $\bf{HKSJ}$ estimate is common in meta-analyses applied in medicine.
+In \citeauthor{viechtbauer2015}'s (\citeyear{viechtbauer2015}) simulation study, tests based on the $\bf{HC}$ estimator turned out to be too liberal.
+In contrast, the test based on the $\bf{HKSJ}$ estimate performed the best among all considered tests.
+Since their results are limited to special settings, \cite{viechtbauer2015} suggested additional future simulation studies that consider, e.g., non-normal random effects, multiple covariates with multicollinearity and coverage probability of coefficients' confidence intervals. \cite{welzpauly2020} extended their research by comparing tests on the significance of the moderator based on six different versions of White's covariance matrix estimator and the Hartung-Knapp-Sidik-Jonkman variance-covariance matrix estimator for several random effect distributions.
+The six heteroscedasticity consistent covariance estimators are known as $\bf{HC}_0, ..., \bf{HC}_5$.
+The main difference between these different versions is how they transform the model residuals by discounting the observations' leverages \citep{neto2007,welzpauly2020}.
+In regression, leverage is a measure for how far away the covariate values of an observation are from those of the other observations.
+The newer \textbf{HC} estimators discount the leverages more strongly than earlier version.
+In a simulation study \cite{welzpauly2020} also found the $\bf{HKSJ}$ based tests to perform the best compared to the $\bf{HC}$ estimators.
+Amongst the $\bf{HC}$ estimators the $\bf{HC}_3-\bf{HC}_5$ based tests controlled the nominal significance level well and had power close to the $\bf{HKSJ}$ based tests for larger number of studies.
+The distribution of the random effect turned out to have almost no effect on the results \citep{welzpauly2020}.